GianFederico/GianFederico.github.io/_pages/about.md

 <em>"A different error message!
 Finally some progress!"</em>

-## 🟢 My Master Thesis
-- Implementation of a [recommendation system](https://github.com/swapUniba/food_recsys_bot) for healthy recipes integrated into a Telegram bot, with a focus on crafting persuasive explanations for the suggestions to encourage users to adopt healthier eating habits.
-(Also present in my [portfolio section](https://gianfederico.github.io/portfolio/2.3foodrecsysbot/))

-## 🟢 Academic & Working Experiences
+## 🟢 Academic & Working Experience
-- 2024 - Currently - **Internship as Data Analyst** at [Baker Hughes](https://www.bakerhughes.com/).
+- 2024, Currently - **Internship as Data Analyst** at [Baker Hughes](https://www.bakerhughes.com/).

 - 2024 - **Master's Degree in CS - Artificial Intelligence** at [University of Bari "Aldo Moro"](https://www.uniba.it/it/corsi/cdl-computer-science/corso-di-laurea-in-computer-science); \
-Thesis: A Personal Assistant for Healthy and Sustainable Food Recommendations. \
+Master Thesis: A Personal Assistant for Healthy and Sustainable Food Recommendations; Implementation of a [recommendation system](https://github.com/swapUniba/food_recsys_bot) for healthy recipes integrated into a Telegram bot, with a focus on crafting persuasive explanations for the suggestions to encourage users to adopt healthier eating habits. \
-*See some of my academic projects in the [portfolio section](https://gianfederico.github.io/portfolio).*
+*See [the bot](https://gianfederico.github.io/portfolio/2.3foodrecsysbot/) and some of my academic projects in the [portfolio section](https://gianfederico.github.io/portfolio).*

 - 2021 - **Internship as Software Developer** at [Alten IT](https://www.alten.it/).

 - 2021 - **Bachelor's Degree in Computer Science** at [University of Bari "Aldo Moro"](https://www.uniba.it/it/corsi/informatica/corso-di-laurea-in-informatica); \
-Thesis: Big-Data Management Techniques for Predictive Marketing.
+Bachelor Thesis: Big-Data Management Techniques for Predictive Marketing.

 ## 🟢 Professional Experience
   - At [Baker Hughes](https://www.bakerhughes.com/) I am currently working as a Data Analyst, leveraging Python and Pandas to extract, clean, normalize, and validate data for business intelligence purposes. \
-    I am Responsible for managing databases and develop insightful and actionable Power BI reports focused on:
+    I am responsible for managing databases and develop insightful and actionable Power BI reports focused on:
     - Active Fleet Localization;
     - Installed Based Opportunity Identification;